namooTH/stupid-files/README.md

 - compresses all the file using gzip to reduce storage usage

 ## How to use
-clone the addon folder and put in on your project.
+clone the addon folder and put in your project.

 [example](example.gd)
 ```gdscript
 extends Node